 Eclipses come in 19 year cycles known as Metonic cycles.
 That means every 19 years, we get an eclipse at very close to the same sign and degree as occurred 19 years ago.

-Use the included eclipse chart to see how upcoming eclipses might mirror past eclipses of the same sign and degree. … More How will the Upcoming Eclipses Affect You?
+Use the included eclipse chart to see how upcoming eclipses might mirror past eclipses of the same sign and degree.

 When his dog passed away, a six-year-old reflected on why dogs live shorter lives than humans, “If we’re born to learn how to love all the time and dogs already know how to do that, then they don’t have to stay as long.”
-If love was counted in heartbeats, that kid was onto more than … More Counting by Heart: Deepening Sense of Belonging with Kleiber’s Law
+If love was counted in heartbeats, that kid was onto more than … Continue reading Counting by Heart: Deepening Sense of Belonging with Kleiber’s Law

-Thanks Michael Garfield for having me on his podcast “Future Fossils,” for a wide ranging conversation about the nature of time!
+Thanks Michael Garfield for having me on his podcast "Future Fossils," for a wide ranging conversation about the nature of time!
 You can download the interview here.
-“This week’s guest is philosopher Kerri Welch, whose doctoral thesis from CIIS (and current book-in-progress) explore a fractal model of time.
-If you have ever wondered about time, … More Fractal Synchronicity and the Future of Time
+"This week’s guest is philosopher Kerri Welch, whose doctoral thesis from CIIS (and current book-in-progress) explore a fractal model of time.
+If you have ever wondered about time, … Continue reading Fractal Synchronicity and the Future of Time

 A squirrel chatters at me from the live oak’s branches behind me.
 A mourning dove coo’s from across Shoal creek, gurgling through a hand-built rock dam.
 A cardinal calls “pretty, pretty, pretty, pretty.”
 Other tweets and twitters, recognizable, but unnamed, join the chorus, as the rising sun’s beams glide down the rocky limestone ledge opposite me.
 My spot is noisier in the morning.
 All these beings have opinions for this essay.
 Normally, I come sit by this ribbon of water in the evening or afternoon, but I woke earlier than usual this morning.
 I knew I needed this place’s help to write about our relationship.